Safety Survey Benefits Run Deep

 - Employees are involved in the aviation SMS

-- Employees are actively responsible in the management of the SMS
+- Employees are actively responsible for the management of the SMS

 Moreover, safety surveys give employees an idea of the safety manager’s and management’s agenda.
 Employees get an idea of the types of safety issues that concerns management.